******* Mathematics at the Ness of Brodgar

 Preface 27/10/12

-This is an improved and enlarged version of the same page I published 2 years ago on the Ness of Brodgar.
+This is an improved and enlarged version of the same page I published 2 years ago on the Ness of Brodgar, a conglomerate of many big buildings from around 3400 BCE in Orkney.
 I am still working on other things archaeological but this page on Stone Age mathematics and geometry still is as important as it was when first published and better documented now.
-It is rather technical but also understandable when you like a toddler’s puzzle.
-A much easier and wider ranging explanation can be found in the blog I wrote at the same time, called ‘Ness of Brodgar Blog 2010’. (you can read that chronologically, but also going back in time)
+It is rather technical but also understandable when you like doing a toddler’s puzzle.
+A much easier and wider ranging explanation can be found in the blog I wrote at the same time, called ‘Ness of Brodgar Blog 2010’. (you can read that chronologically, but also going back in time).
 There you can follow how it all developed and what I came up with at the time.

-The piece below shows how the design of Structure-1 of the Ness of Brodgar is thoroughly mathematical and turns out to be even calendrical!
-Besides that it is a formidable confirmation of the value of the Megalthic Ell.
+The piece below shows how the design of Structure-1 of the Ness of Brodgar is thoroughly mathematical, double squares, and turns out to be even calendrical!
+Besides that it is a formidable confirmation of the value of the Megalithic Ell.

 Introduction